twilio/twilio-voice-react-native/docs/migration-guide-beta.4.md

 #### AndroidManifest.xml Changes
 In previous releases, users of the SDK had to manually update their application's AndroidManifest.xml to reflect changes in the SDK.
-These changes included, additional permissions or when Services, BroadcastReceivers, or additional Activities were added to the SDK. this is no longer the case.
+These changes included, additional permissions or when Services, BroadcastReceivers, or additional Activities were added to the SDK.
+This is no longer the case.
 Now users of the SDK just need to define their main application activity and any additional permissions their application may use (outside the scope of the SDK).
 For an example of this, please refer to the reference app's [AndroidManifest.xml](https://github.com/twilio/twilio-voice-react-native-app/blob/main/app/android/app/src/main/AndroidManifest.xml).